MarkusWandel/battery-tester/doc/manual.md

 ## Method
 Everyone has their own preferred style for a one-off project.
 You may enjoy designing a custom printed circuit board, or you may just assemble it using breadboards and jumper wires.
 The following just shows how I made mine.

 First of all, test the high-pincount parts on a breadboard before soldering them in.
 It would be really bad to find that your Arduino has a bad I/O pin, or won't download (note: I had to install the boot loader on mine using the 6-pin connector before I could download to it using USB).
 Have it booted up and showing stuff on the LCD before committing the parts.
-This is also a good time to check the A/D converter to millivolt conversion and adjust the 403.3 divisor as necessary.
+This is also a good time to check the A/D reading to millivolt conversion and adjust the 403.3 divisor as necessary.

 I also found after installation that one of the relay module channels didn't work.
 It turns out that the LED indicators on there are needed to function, and one of them was damaged.
 The small resistor added to bypass that can be seen in the photos.
 But if I'd noticed earlier, the dead channel would have been the unused 8th relay (as it was in my breadboard tests).

 Battery holders mounted.
 I routed slots into the proto board using the dremel tool, bent the tabs straight and passed them through.
 Without the dremel tool and suitable bit, the slots could be made by just drilling a few extra holes and nibbling out the space between them with a wire cutter.
 Even large round holes, while cosmetically less nice, would work just as well.
 Considering how I want to control stray resistance here, the very heavy duty tabs (take a real effort to bend and real force to insert the batteries) are just the ticket here.

 Note the very heavy ground wire.
-I passed it a round in a loop to further reduce the resistance between the load resistors and the negative battery terminals (total resistance: a small fraction of a milli-ohm).
+I ran it a round in a loop to further reduce the resistance between the load resistors and the negative battery terminals (total resistance: a small fraction of a milli-ohm).

 ![Assembly Photo 1](pix/assembly1.jpg)